DESCRIPTIVE TEXT NARRATIVE FOR SMOKE/DUST OBSERVED IN SATELLITE IMAGERY

 AEROSOL/SMOKE:

-Central-Southern Mexico/Central America/Yucatan Peninsula/Gulf of
+Central-Southern Mexico/Gulf of Mexico/Central America/Yucatan

-Ongoing widespread seasonal fire activity throughout central-southern
+to widespread seasonal fire activity throughout central-southern Mexico,

-composite of gas flaring activity in the Bay of Campeche contributed to
+activity in the Bay of Campeche contributed to the expansive area of

 THIS TEXT PRODUCT IS PRIMARILY INTENDED TO DESCRIBE SIGNIFICANT AREAS OF